CodesbyChidi/alx-system_engineering-devops/0x00-shell_basics/README.md

+# 0x00-shell_basics tasks

-0-current_working_directory - This script prints the absolute path name of the current working directory.
+**0-current_working_directory - This script prints the absolute path name of the current working directory.

 1-listit - This script displays the contents list of your current directory.